youtube/cobalt/cobalt/site/docs/development/setup-android.md

     *   Edit "Android SDK location" and set the path to:
     `$HOME/starboard-toolchains/AndroidSdk`
       *  NOTE: We use the same SDK for the IDE and the gyp/ninja build.
-This directory will already exist since you've already run gyp_cobalt for an android target, so you'll see a warning in the setup wizard that an SDK was detected, which is okay.
+This directory will already exist since you've already run gn gen for an android target, so you'll see a warning in the setup wizard that an SDK was detected, which is okay.
         *  Select both `Android SDK` and `Android SDK Platform` (whatever